nickmorris991/DjangoPlayground/README.md

 - learn the django project layout
 - improve python web skillset
 - prepare for production grade django work / codebase
+- note: this is a continuation of a provided django tutorial

 # notes